cryptoGMPL/GMPL/README.md

 Orchestrator: 0x63c88Ea08238a99995478b460100C3EB31F39cc6

-Attributions
+# Attributions
 Much of this code base is modified from existing works, including:

-Ampleforth - Initial rebasing mechanism, modified to better suit the YAM protocol
+Ampleforth - Initial rebasing mechanism, modified to better suit the GMPL protocol